hskwakr/dotfiles/README.md

 ## Testing
 The repository provides basic [BATS](https://github.com/bats-core/bats-core) tests.
-You can run them locally using the Docker helper script or by installing BATS directly.
+You can run them locally using the Docker helper script or by installing BATS directly.test

 ```sh
 # Using Docker